The Olympics, Donald Trump, & My Self Esteem

 In spite of their limited entertainment value, the winter Olympics do have a way of reminding us of the best of human nature and mankind’s physical potential, and it’s refreshing to marvel at the triumph of the human spirit and the remarkably poor orthodonture that afflicts the world outside of the U.S.

 However, if the rest of the world can be characterized by teeth that look like they spilled out of a Chiclets box (England), then they may at least take comfort by looking equally askance upon our country’s leadership, in particular the U.S. president, who affirms all the very worst stereotypes of fat, stupid Americans.

 Today’s U.S. president calls to mind that when I was young, adults were always quick to stress to me and my peers that we could grow up to be anything we wanted—the American dream was boundless, and we could, should we wish, even become president, provided we weren’t a girl or a Jew.

 But it wasn’t long before even a WASPy upper-middle class young boy like myself realized that becoming president probably wasn’t a viable option.
 I wasn’t terribly bright, but I was terribly precocious and jaded, and even in 1985 I regarded the He-Man cartoons as a shallow marketing ploy devoid of both robust character development and a suitable amount of Teela cleavage shots.

 And while my preparation for the responsibilities of adulthood may have taken a considerable hit during those college years, I did at least successfully sleep with women from six of the world’s seven continents.
-(Antarctica remains an unconquered frontier, but I did once fuck a chick in a furry penguin costume, so I like to think I’m halfway there and there’s still time left on the clock.)
+(Antarctica remains an unconquered frontier, but I did once fuck a girl in a furry penguin costume, so I like to think I’m halfway there and there’s still time left on the clock.)

 The point is that today, in the age of Trump, I look at the office of the U.S. presidency from my vantage in a rent-controlled studio apartment in east LA and think, “Yeah, I could do that.
 In fact, I could do it a lot fucking better than the doughy, midget-fingered simian shit-eater who presently occupies that office.”